rahulpakhare001/mtech-project/README.md

 <p align="center">
   <h1 align="center"> ChampSim </h1>
-  <p> ChampSim is easy to modify and a new replacement policy, branch predictor or prefetcher can be added to the existing codebase.
+  <p> ChampSim is a trace-based simulator for a microarchitecture study.
+It is easy to modify and a new replacement policy, branch predictor or prefetcher can be added to the existing codebase.
 We are using ChampSim for single-core simulation however it can also be used for multicore workloads.
 It takes application traces as input which can be generated using PIN tool.
-We have enhanced original ChampSim available at repository(https://github.com/ChampSim/ChampSim).
+Our group has enhanced the original ChampSim available at repository(https://github.com/ChampSim/ChampSim).
   The enhancements as follows: <br>
+  Markup :
-  A 5-level page table and a page table walker. <br>
+          1. A 5-level Page Table and a Page Table Walker.
-  The L1I and L1D cache are changed from physically indexed physically tagged (PIPT) cache to virtually indexed physically tagged (VIPT) cache. <br>
-  MMU caches also called Paging-Structure Caches (PSC), one each to store page table entries from page table levels 5 to 2. <br>
-  Modified the simulator to support simultaneous multithreading (SMT) and use it to simulate two threads on a single core. <br>
+          2. VIPT L1I and L1D Cache.
+          3. Paging-Structure Caches.
+          4. Support for SMT (simultaneous multithreading).
   <p>
 </p>